 - Increase sales

 - Build trust with insureds and adjusters

-A system that takes the guess work out of pack out estimates
+Learn a system that takes the guess work out of pack out estimates.

 One that you can adjust based on the actual work performed.